Improving the success rate of engineering RNA viruses

 The Science of Engineering Viruses

-Introduction Have you ever wondered how viruses are engineered in a lab setting?
+Introduction Have you ever wondered how viruses are made in a lab setting?
 Although it may sound like complex wizardry, the process is quite approachable with a bit of molecular biology under your belt.
-This blog post aims to demystify the creation of viruses, making it accessible to anyone curious about the steps involved.
-Understanding Virus Structure Before diving into virus creation, it’s essential to understand what a virus consists of, in this case specifically lytic RNA viruses, as these…
+This blog post will try to explain the process of engineering viruses, making it hopefully understandable to anyone curious about the steps involved.
+Understanding Virus Structure Before diving into virus creation, it is essential to understand what a virus consists of, in this case specifically lytic…

 Regulating viral replication using RNA aptazymes